grz0zrg/wui/README.md

 <a name="toolbar"></a>
 ### ToolBar ###

->The toolbar can be horizontal or vertical, have groups and minimizable groups, dispose of two type of buttons, simple and toggling, a set of toggle buttons can be linked (grouped), buttons can be an icon, a text or both.
+>The toolbar can be horizontal or vertical, have groups and minimizable groups, dispose of two type of buttons, simple and toggle, a set of toggle buttons can be linked (grouped), buttons can be an icon, a text or both.

 <br/>*Method*: